Vembedu Agastheeswarar Temple, Chengalpattu

 Introduction

-Agastheeswarar Temple is dedicated to Lord Shiva located in Vembedu Village in Thiruporur Taluk in Chengalpattu District of Tamil Nadu.
-Presiding Deity is called as Agastheeswarar and Mother is called as Vedavalli / Vedanayaki.
-This Temple is situated close to Kattur Uthira Vaidhya Lingeswarar Temple.
-The temple is located at about 50 meters from Vembedu Bus Stop, 24 Kms from Chengalpattu Junction Railway Station, and 38 Kms from Chennai Airport.
+The Agastheeswarar Temple is a revered Hindu temple dedicated to Lord Shiva, located in Vembedu Village, Thiruporur Taluk, Chengalpattu District, Tamil Nadu.
+The primary deity of the temple is Agastheeswarar, while the consort is Vedavalli or Vedanayaki.
+The temple is situated close to the Kattur Uthira Vaidhya Lingeswarar Temple and is approximately 50 meters from the Vembedu Bus Stop, 24 km from Chengalpattu Junction Railway Station, and 38 km from Chennai Airport.

 Puranic Significance